-STORY LINE LAUNDRY LADY’S LOVE BY SOPHIE DAWSON:
+STORY-LINE LAUNDRY LADY’S LOVE BY SOPHIE DAWSON:

 In Laundry Lady’s Love, we meet widowed Laura Duffle, saved by Nugget Nate from a life as a saloon girl or worse; he takes Laura and her two sons to Sanctuary House.
-When Nate gets a “Callin”, he travels where God leads to rescue abused and destitute women.
+When Nate gets a “Callin,” he travels where God leads to rescue abused and destitute women.
 Laura stays for five years; when the women head to Stone Creek seeking eligible men to marry, Laura also goes.
 Laura’s hoping to set up a laundry business and find love again.
 It has been five years since she lost her husband; her boys need a father figure.

-Arriving in Stone Creek, Laura ask advice from the local barber, Hank.
+Arriving in Stone Creek, Laura asks advice from the local barber, Hank.
 She finds herself attracted to Hank.
 But is Hank attracted to her?
-Hank’s thinking, “maybe it’s time for him to find a wife”, when in steps Red Dickerson, asking to court Laura.
+Hank’s thinking, “maybe it’s time for him to find a wife,” when in steps Red Dickerson, asking to court Laura.
 Has Hank waited too long?
 Will Red win Laura’s hand in marriage?
 Or will Laura walk off leaving both of them in her dust?
 My Christian romance book review of Laundry Lady’s Love follows.

 CHARACTERS, PLOTTING, DEVELOPMENT:

 An intriguing sweet clean romance, Laundry Lady’s Love, will touch your heart.
 Laura’s a strong independent woman who misses the stability of a man in her life, as well as, in her heart.
 Although her hearts set on one man, she realizes she might have to take another good man instead.
 Her characters, typical of women of their day; strong and realistic.
-They had no time for day dreams in this hard pioneer life.
-I can’t imagine being widowed with two children, no means of support, and no hope in sight.
+They had no time for daydreams in this hard pioneer life.
+I can’t imagine myself widowed with two children, no means of support, and no hope in sight.
 Laura, having backbone and faith in God, takes the bull by the horns and carries on.

 Dawson crafted an epidemic, which takes many lives.
 Diseases which are curable today, at this point in history, were a death toll.
 Dawson’s’ writing so vivid at this point, I cried.
-How sad to know many died from things which are curable today.
+How sad to know many died of things which are curable today.
 However, as the good book states in Psalm 30:5